terra-hq/vue-form/README.md

         -   **textLabel**: Text content of the label (Optional - If not provided, label will not be displayed) - (String).

 -   **THint**
-    The Hint component displays a clue message.
+    The THint component displays a clue message.

     -   Props:
         -   **hintClass**: (Required) CSS class for styling the hint - (String).
         -   **hintMessage**: Text content of the hint (Optional - If not provided, hint will not be displayed) - (String).

 -   **TInputField**
-    The InputField component represents a text input.
+    The TInputField component represents a text input.

     -   Props:
         -   **type**: Input type (Optional - Default is "text") - (String).